 - Internet connection speed is another factor you should check.
 Slow internet connection obviously need long time for file downloads.
 You can use the free tools like speedtest.net to find your connection speed.
 Contact your ISP, if you find the internet connection is slower than expected.

 - If the speed is good, check the size of the file you are downloading.
-Large file like movie videos maybe long time even with high-speed internet connection.
+Larger files like movie videos may take long time even with high-speed internet connection.
 Avoid downloading files with GBs of size and try to use the source file like viewing the video in YouTube.

 4. Automatic Restart Problem